new32/east_py/README.md

 ## Installation
 East only requires a standard Python3(.5+) installation and is not tied to any particular location.
-As such, installation can be done using either the `setup.py` script to install into a global location.
-Alternatively, the 'East' folder can be copied into  `$HOME/.local/lib/python3.5/site-packages` for local (per user) installation.
+As such, installation can be done using either the `setup.py` script to install into a global location or the 'East' folder can be copied into  `$HOME/.local/lib/python3.5/site-packages` for local (per user) installation.